stringyland/a11y-learning-plan/README.md

 					<li><a href="https://developers.google.com/web/fundamentals/accessibility/accessible-styles">Accessible styles</a> at Google's Web Fundamentals</li>
 					<li>In theory, most front-end web developers know how to make responsive designs already.
 But if you need a refresher or weren't taught it well, <a href="https://bradfrost.github.io/this-is-responsive/resources.html">Brad Frost's Responsive Resources</a> has everything you need.</li>
 				</ul>
-				<p>Activity: make sure your content page is repsonsive and add focus styles to any links or buttons.
+				<p>Activity: (I'm assuming your page is already repsonsive - if not, take another half hour to edit and test it).
+Add focus styles to any links or buttons.
 Use a contrast ratio tool to check the page and make fixes if needed.
 Add <kbd>body {filter : grayscale(100%);}</kbd> to the CSS to check if you have relied on colour alone for any visual indicators, and fix any problems.</p>
 			</td>
 		</tr>
     		<tr>